Training Philosophy

 I want better for you.

-Balanced training provides clarity and leadership to your dog, truly training out even the worst problems.
+Balanced training provides clarity and leadership to your dog, truly training out even the worst behaviors.
 Every dog can be a great dog.

 About

-My name is Keeley Schrader, and I'm pursuing my IACP Certified Dog Trainer certification.
+My name is Keeley Schrader, and I'm currently completing case studies for my 2026 IACP Certified Dog Trainer certification.
 I have my Bachelor's in Psychology and hold certificates for the IACP Prong Collar Knowledge Assessment, Providing Freedom through E-Collar Training and The Ultimate Canine Communication Masterclass by Larry Krohn, Behavioral Adjustment Training (BAT) 2.0 by Grisha Stewart, and Reading Dog Emotions by Heather Beck.
-In addition to my private clients, I work with three local dog rescues in Okinawa to rehab and place dogs in loving homes.
+In addition to my private clients, I work with two dog rescues in Okinawa to rehab and place dogs in loving homes.
 My motto is "There Are No Bad Dogs".

 In addition to being my Service Dog, Roo holds her AKC Trick Dog Novice, Intermediate, and Advanced titles, VHMA title, and FIT DOG Bronze title.
 You’ll find us out and about exploring nature, doing beginner bitework, and enjoying sunsets.